DRSNJM/drsnjm.github.com/source/_posts/2012-10-09-meeting-11-feature-selection-and-interface-design.markdown

 expert might not know one of the two games we are asking them to prepare.
 Providing a skip feature would work, but it might mean the expert does a lot of skipping if they know 100 games out of the 1000 we are using in the system it could take awhile to find a pair of games that they know both of.
+Thus the excepted interface involves a two step process.
+The first step is a page that shows a group of around 10 games.
+The expert selects which of these games they know.
+The expert then continues to the next page which lists all two game combinations from their selections on the first page.

 ## Results